 The following terms and phrases when capitalized and used in this Agreement shall have the following meanings.
 A defined term or phrase has its defined meaning throughout this Agreement and each Schedule to this Agreement, regardless of whether it appears before or after the place where it is defined.

-"Agreement" shall mean this Operating Services Agreement #2401 including all Schedules attached hereto.
+"Agreement" shall mean this Badger Wash Gas Plant Operating Services Agreement #2401 including all Schedules attached hereto.

-"Annual Operating Budget" shall mean the estimated cost for all Operating Services to be performed by BCCKOP in any given Operating Year as defined in Section 1.2.1 of Schedule "B" (Budget and Commercial Terms) of this Agreement.
+"Annual Operating Budget" shall mean the budgeted total operating cost for the Facility, including without limitation, all Operating Services to be performed by BCCKOP in any given Operating Year as such budget is more specifically defined in Section 1.0 of Schedule "B" (Budget and Commercial Terms) of this Agreement.

-"CLIENT" as used in this Agreement shall mean Crescendo Energy, LLC and shall include the successors and/or assigns of such party.
+"CLIENT" as used in this Agreement shall mean Crescendo Energy, LLC and shall include the successors and/or assigns of such Party.

-"Daily Operating Account" shall mean a bank account in the name of BCCKOP for the purpose of conducting daily financial business as defined in Section 3.2 of Schedule "B" of this Agreement.
+"Daily Operating Account" shall mean a bank account in the name of BCCKOP for the purpose of conducting daily financial business as defined in Section 2.2 of Schedule "B" of this Agreement.

-"Discretionary Account" shall mean a bank account in the name of BCCKOP to cover expenses in excess of the budgeted amount and for other Facility expenditures as more fully described in Article 9 of this Agreement and Section 3.3 of Schedule "B" of this Agreement.

 "Effective Date" shall mean the date set forth above in the first paragraph of this Agreement.

+"Emergency Event" shall mean an event that is unscheduled or unusual that would impose an imminent harzard to people, loss or damage to the Facility or related equipment or property, or loss of production.

-"Facility" shall mean the Nitech Facility constructed pursuant to the P&C Agreement, including all plant piping to the existing gas field gas gathering system and sales lines, instrumentation, metering, interconnecting piping, power and control conduit and wiring, foundations, and insulation associated with the Facility;.
+"Facility" shall mean the Badger Wash Gas Plant (“BWGP”) and all appurtenant equipment (i) constructed pursuant to the P&C Agreement and inside the plant fence, including without limitation, all plant piping, instrumentation, metering, compression, interconnecting piping, power and control conduit and wiring, foundations, and insulation associated with the Facility; and (ii) interconnecting piping from BWGP to the NWPL interconnect and other future interconnects, and (iii) specifically excluding gathering system piping feeding gas to BWGP.

-"Facility Accounts" shall mean collectively the Daily Operating Account, the Monthly Operating Account, and the Discretionary Account.
+"Facility Accounts" shall mean collectively the Daily Operating Account and the Monthly Operating Account.

-"Facility Budgets" shall mean collectively the Quarterly Operating Budgets and Annual Operating Budgets for the Facility.

 "Force Majeure" shall mean any causes beyond the reasonable control of the Party affected and without fault or gross negligence as more fully defined in Section 14.1 (Definition of Force Majeure) of this Agreement.